CSE-Courses/course-project-yo-ub_sustainable/README.md

 ## Hosted Web App
 [Click here to visit our site](https://youbsustainable.herokuapp.com)

+## Requirements
+All requirements can be found in <code>requirements.txt</code>.

 ## Running Locally
-1. Make sure all dependancies are installed.
+1. Make sure all requirements/dependancies are installed.
 2. Clone repository on your local machine.
 3. Change directory to project folder.
 4. Type the following commands: